By Cristina Utti MFA, MA

 You might also consider incorporating tools of recovery into the lessons.
 For example, when a student gets upset, have them breathe deeply, journal their feelings, walk it out, etc. There are many tools we can use in the classroom that are also used in recovery.
 If this is consistent in classroom management, the students with the addiction problems will not feel singled out.

-Also, speak with the guidance counselor about the possibility of introducing a 12-step program in the school if drug and alcohol abuse are prevalent.
+Also, speak with the guidance counselor about the possibility of introducing a 12-step program in the school if alcohol and drug abuse are prevalent.

 The most important thing to remember is that people with substance abuse problems are often in denial that they have a problem at all.
 A student may also be scared to share this with a teacher for fear of getting in trouble.
 We may not be able to form this special relationship with all of our students due to personality conflicts and such, but building as many as we can will give them a positive role model and someone that they may be able to turn to without fear.